akademy/webviews/readme.md

  - `config.views.title`: the name to show underneath the WebView.
 Optional.
  - `config.views.autoReload`: Number of seconds to wait before reloading.
 Optional.
 Default is no refresh.
 Overrules the `config.refresh` value.
  - `config.views.textCheck`: A string to look for inside the iframe (see restrictions section).
 Optional.
 Default is no check.
+ - `config.views.openFull`: Always open in a new window, not a view.
 - `config.width`: Width of a minimised WebView.
 Default is 206.
 - `config.height`: Height of a minimised WebView.
 Default is 136.
 - `config.scale`: Scale amount of the webpage within a minimised WebView.
 Default is 0.2.